 TL;DR: We are an organization by teenagers for teenagers seeking to empower schools/communities with resources/information to be more inclusive.

 REDEFY CORP is an IRS approved 501(c)(3) tax-exempt charitable organization.
 Our Federal Tax ID Number is 82-2000890.

-Through social media, we spread messages of tolerance and breaking the stereotypes that have governed our lives for far too long.
-Together, we truly believe that redefy and its followers can unite to reach our goal of creating a judgement-free community.
-Through our website, we share and embrace the stories of those who have encountered stereotypes in their life, of which there are many.
-By doing so, we create an online community where people can read about others’ struggles and relate to them.
-By doing so, people can learn how to be more accepting of others, and how to truly make people feel loved for who they are, because people shouldn’t need to conform to any sort of status quo, but instead should feel free to be themselves.
-On our website, we also post articles about current events, the happenings of our organization, and moving narratives.
-Our hope is that through our content people become more aware about the reality of our world, and embrace in acceptance.
+Through social media, we spread messages of acceptance and of breaking the stereotypes that have governed our lives for far too long.
+We truly believe that Redefy and its followers can unite to reach our goal of creating a judgment-free community.
+By sharing the stories of those who have encountered stereotypes, we create an online community where people can read about others’ struggles and relate to them.
+We hope that, through reading, people will learn to be more accepting of others because we believe that no one should have to conform to any sort of status quo; everyone should feel free to be themselves.
+Our wish is that through engaging with our content, our readers become more aware of the realities of discrimination and hate in our world, and choose to embrace in acceptance.

-This page was written by Nick Jain, Cierra Moore, and Ziad Ahmed
+This page was written by Nick Jain, Cierra Moore, Ziad Ahmed, and James Wellemeyer